A Place for Mom

 7. Are their medications properly managed?

 Forgetting to take prescription medication — or taking too much of it — can lead to serious side effects.
-Reminders, alerts, and pill separators may be effective for seniors with early-stage dementia, but people with significant cognitive decline need more intervention.
+Reminders, alerts, and pill organizers may be effective for seniors with early-stage dementia, but people with significant cognitive decline need more intervention.
 Medication management is an important feature of memory care.

 8. Is your loved one well-nourished?